Marsudi Wahyu Kisworo: First Indonesian IT Professor

 Marsudi was appointed as Professor in the field of Computer Science in 2002.
 At that time, he was the first Indonesian IT professor.
 He also advisor of future Vice Head of Corruption Eradication Commission, Bibit Samad Rianto.

 Founder of Paramadina University

-Marsudi is one of founder of Paramadina University [id].
+Marsudi is one of founders of Paramadina University.
 He together with Nurcholish Madjid, and friends from Islamic Network, an international Indonesian Islamic student majlis ta'lim, founded the university in 1998.

 Role in 2019 Indonesian General Election

 Marsudi was hired by General Elections Commission (KPU) as system architect of KPU for the 2004 election.
 Together with experts at that time from University of Indonesia, Bandung Institute of Technology, Sepuluh Nopember Institute of Technology, and Paramadina University, he and others build the Election Information System used by KPU.
 Marsudi play significant role in clearing false allegation that General Elections Commission favoring Joko Widodo - Ma'ruf Amin during hearing at Constitutional Court by explaining clearly how the Election Information System work, not as alleged by Prabowo Subianto - Sandiaga Uno defense team.